andy1764/ReForm/README.md

 updated to include additional modeling options.

 ## 1. Installation
-The developmental version can be installed via `remotes` by running the following code
+The latest version can be installed via `remotes` by running the following code

 ```
 # install.packages("remotes")